 Tunnels are underground passageways dug through an enclosed area like soil or rock.
 A tunnel may be used as a foot passage or for vehicles, trains, or as a canal.
+They often serve as an alternative to bridges.
 Some tunnels are used to supply water for consumption or hydro-power.
 Military forces may build tunnels underground to access the enemy’s territory while secret tunnels may also be built by civilians to smuggle goods.
 Special tunnels may also be built along the wildlife’s paths to facilitate the crossing of human-made barriers.
 The length of a tunnel is determined by its purpose and the nature of the enclosed area in which the tunnel is dug.

 Delaware Aqueduct is the newest aqueduct in the New York City.
 It takes water from Rondout Reservoir to the Hillview Reservoir.
 The construction of the aqueduct began in 1939 and was completed in 1945.
 It carries almost half of the New York's water supply every day.
 The tunnel is 85 miles long and has a width measuring 13.5 feet.
 It goes through the counties of Ulster, Orange, Dutchess, Putnam, and Westchester.
 The water tunnel leaks about 36 million gallons of water daily through the leaks.
 A $1 billion project was initiated in 2013 to repair the leaks.
 A 2.5 mile long bypass tunnel is also being constructed to address the leak problem.
 The Delaware Aqueduct is expected to be shut down to connect the bypass to the main aqueduct.
 Shutting it down will deprive the city nearly half of its water supply.